 The Company's principal operations are directly related to domestic and foreign automotive vehicle production.
-Automobile sales and production are cyclical and can be affected by the strength of a country's general economy and by other factors which may have an effect on the level of the Company's sales to automobile and light truck manufacturers.
+Automobile sales and production are cyclical and can be affected by the strength of a country's general economy and by other factors.
+A decline in automotive sales and production could result in a decline in the Company's sales.